utetrapp/learning-flutter/README.md

 3. define theme with colors
   - select a color schema using [coolors](https://coolors.co/) and [material](https://material.io), check/tune [contrast](https://contrast-ratio.com/)
   - use [flex_color_scheme](https://pub.dev/packages/flex_color_scheme) and the [playground](https://rydmike.com/flexcolorscheme/themesplayground-v5/#/) to generate the schema, as this is important in general, I chose the quick tour and missed the contrast check...
-ToDo
+4. own logo/app icon
+  - use [flutter_launcher_icons](https://pub.dev/packages/flutter_launcher_icons)-- do not forget to call `flutter pub run flutter_launcher_icons:main`
+  - if you add more specific icons and go back to a general one, not all settings will be replaced, use carefully ToDo
 4. make it responsive using responsive_framework
 4. add internationalizaton as done in wonderous (check for lib first)